Build a Team

 The CTO assists investigators in performing high-quality clinical research through an infrastructure includes state-of-the-art information systems and database facilities, expertise in the development and management of clinical trials, and development of IND/IDE applications and monitoring plans.

 Masonic Cancer Center Shared Resources

-Resources include analytical biochemistry, biostatistics and bioinformatics, comparative pathology, cytogenomics, flow cytometry, FV500 confocal microscopy, mouse genetics laboratory, oncology medical informatics and services, translational cell therapy, and X-RAD biological irradiator.
+Resources include analytical biochemistry, biostatistics, cancer bioinformatics, cancer genomics, cancer informatics, comparative pathology, flow cytometry, FV500 confocal microscopy, mouse genetics laboratory, translational cell therapy, and X-RAD biological irradiator.